minprog/app-studio/40 Projects/30 Restaurant/10 Assignment.md

 ## Tips

 - If you need to handle events other than `onClick`, you might need to implement a listener class.
 Do not use an anonymous listener class (as is often used on Stack Overflow)!
 Instead, use a named listener class.
 [Here's an example](http://www.fredosaurus.com/notes-java/GUI/events/inner_class_listener.html).

+- If you have trouble getting what you need from your JSON reponses, consider having them formatted by a [JSON formatter](https://jsonformatter.curiousconcept.com/).

+- To use the JSON responses in your code, Android has some nifty built in functionality on which you can find the docs [here](https://developer.android.com/reference/org/json/package-summary.html).

 ## How to submit